MeteoSwiss/opendata/README.md

 - check for according messages of [interruptions in data availability](https://www.meteoswiss.admin.ch/services-and-publications/applications/data-availability.html).

 > [!NOTE]
-> We keep interested parties and users up to date on changes via our mailing list.
-Register [here](...).
+> We keep interested parties and users up to date on our plans and changes: Register here for our [Open Data mailing list](...).

 ## Understanding MeteoSwiss' Open Data products
 The data of each Open Data product has documentation on what it represents, its models, abstractions and terminology. <!-- These can be found under Data in the left menu. -->